 No, we review both first-person and bystander reports of such content.

-For example, we may ask someone to remove the violating content and serve a period of time in read-only mode before they can Tweet again.
+- For example, we may ask someone to remove the violating content and serve a period of time in read-only mode before they can Tweet again.
 Subsequent violations will lead to longer read-only periods and may eventually result in permanent suspension.
-If an account is engaging primarily in abusive behavior, we may permanently suspend the account upon initial review.

 Learn more about our range of enforcement options.